divnix/std/ARCHITECTURE.md

 ## Overview

 Standard is a collection of functionality and best practices (_"framework"_) to bootstrap and sustain the automatable sections of the Software Delivery Lifecycle (SDLC) _efficiently_ with the power of Nix and Flakes.
-In particular, Standard is a _Horizontal Integration Framework_ which integrates _vertical_ tooling.
+In particular, Standard is a _Horizontal\* Integration Framework_ which integrates _vertical\*_ tooling.

-> Glossary:
+> <sub>We occasionally adapt concepts from non-technical contexts.
+This is one instance.</sub>
 >
 > _Vertical Tooling_ does one thing and does it well in a narrow scope (i.e "vertical").
 >
 > _Horizontal Tooling_ stitches vertical tooling together to a polished whole.
->
-> <sub>
-> Where does this terminology come from?
-> We occasionally borrow concepts from organizational science.
-> </sub>

-In that context, subject to integration are the end-to-end automatable sections of the SDLC process for which we offer well-integrated tools and best practices.
+What is being integrated are the end-to-end automatable sections of the SDLC.
+For these we curate a collection of functionality, tools and best practices.

-_Efficient_ SDLCs are characterized by two things.
+An SDLCs _efficiency_ on the is characterized by two things.

 Firstly, by adequate _lead time_ which is the amount of time it takes to set up an initial version of the software delivery pipeline.
 It needs to be _adequate_ rather than _just fast_, as it takes place in the context of a team.